-- B. Leasing the parcel.
+- A. Do nothing or offer sometime in the future.
+This alternative would delay receipt of revenues from sales, income from land sale contract interest, income from Trust principal interest, and could result in additional costs and risks to the Trust without significant increases in value. - B. Leasing the parcel.
 Management costs to the Trust will generally decrease on the properties through a sale and there is currently no expressed interest for recreational or commercial lease. - C. Alternate development.
-The parcel is not well suited to subdivide due to the topographic characteristics; in addition, local ordinances and zoning restrictions to plat, subdivide, and construct road and utility infrastructure makes development of subdivision cost prohibitive.
-No interest has been expressed for commercial development or material/mineral development. - D. Retain the parcel for potential future conservation or environmental mitigation purposes.
-The parcel is likely to small for mitigation, plus there is currently no interest.
+The parcels are not well suited to subdivide due to the topographic characteristics and small size of the remnants.
+Additionally, local ordinances and zoning restrictions to plat, subdivide, develop access, and construct infrastructure makes development of subdivision cost prohibitive.
+No interest has been expressed for commercial development or material/mineral development.